Command Line Interface#

 patch durable storage at path with value [--data-dir <data-dir>] [-f --force]

 Patches the durable storage with an arbitrary value.
 This is an unsafe command, it should be used for debugging only.
-Patched durable storage is persisted and cannot be reverted. path: Durable storage path value: Patched value --data-dir <data-dir>: The path to the smart rollup node data directory.
+Patched durable storage is persisted and cannot be reverted. path: Durable storage path value: Patched value.
+If prefixed by `file:`, it is interpreted a path.
+Otherwise, it is expected to be an hexadecimal encoded value. --data-dir <data-dir>: The path to the smart rollup node data directory.
 Default value is $HOME/.tezos-smart-rollup-node Defaults to `$HOME/.tezos-smart-rollup-node`. -f --force: Force patching the durable storage

 • octez-smart-rollup-node